akkupy/codeDump/CONTRIBUTING.md

 # CODE DUMP

-## GUIDELINES FOR CONTRIBUITNG.
+## GUIDELINES FOR CONTRIBUTNG.

-Select your preferred programming language folder.
+- Select your preferred programming language folder.
-Either fix the codes that are mentioned on issues or create a small program on your preferred language and create a pull request.
+- Either fix the codes that are mentioned on issues or create a small program on your preferred language and create a pull request.
-Happy Coding :)
+- Happy Coding :)

+### Contributing Rules

+- Contribute standard codes
+- Look upon the Folders given
+- Plagarism is depreciated

+## This is a repo for anyone who is signed up for Hacktoberfest

+- 4 pull requests must be made to qualify .